 Saint Paul College

-Saint Paul College recently was ranked the No. 1 community college in the nation by Washington Monthly magazine for student engagement in active and collaborative learning, student-faculty interaction and support for learning.
-The college offers 39 associate degree programs, including the Associate in Arts degree, and 60 career certificate and diploma programs.
+Saint Paul College recently was ranked the No. 1 community college in the nation by Washington Monthly magazine for the second time in 2013, for student engagement in active and collaborative learning, student-faculty interaction and support for learning.
+The college offers 46 associate degree programs, including the Associate in Arts degree, and 78 career certificate and diploma programs.
 For more than 100 years, Saint Paul College has been helping students succeed in high-demand careers.

 Saint Paul College

 CampusesCity: St Paul